babab/projectpad/README.md

     $ sudo make install

-This will install projectpad to /usr/local/bin by default and will also install the completion file for zsh.
+This will install projectpad to /usr/local/bin by default and will also install the completion file for bash and zsh.
 If at anytime you want to get rid of pycommand, you can just run `sudo make uninstall` from the source directory.

 ## Using projectpad